 You are given a set of dog images and need to identify whether or not there are German Shepherd dogs in those images.
 If you know in advance what a German Shepherd dog looks like, solving this task would be way easier than identifying meaningful patterns in the images, figuring out similarities between dogs, and grouping the dog images into different groups.

-Data mining vs Machine Learning
+Data mining vs. Machine Learning

-Data mining is the process of finding anomalies, patterns, and correlations within large data sets.
+Data mining is finding anomalies, patterns, and correlations within large data sets.
 It uses a broad range of techniques that allows you to use “mined” information to increase revenues, cut costs, improve customer relationships, reduce risks, and solve many business problems.
 Data mining intersects with Machine Learning.
 Here are some major differences:

 |Data mining||Machine Learning|